hashicorp/terraform/internal/command/jsonformat/README.md

 unknown and sensitive status, or it could simply be a `boolean` which generally means the entire block and all children are sensitive or computed.

-In total, a `Value` can represent the following types:
+In total, a `Change` can represent the following types:

 - `Attribute`
   - `map`: Values will typically be `map[string]interface{}`.